fal-ai/dbt-fal/examples/slack-example/README.md

-# Example 1: Send a Slack message about model status
+# Send a Slack message about model status

 You can use fal to send Slack messages.

 ## Setting up a Slack App: